 Stop 4.
 We reached the Col de Jau at 1,506m.
 The wind was too strong to hang around but we made a quick search and found a small Gentiana aucale which unfortunately was going over.
 We also found plenty of Violas.
-Butterfly-wise, Sooty and Small Copper were seen.
+Butterfly-wise, Sooty Copper and Small Copper were seen.

-Stop 5a, 5b and 5c.
-Two more brief roadside stops were made for orchid species and from there, we arrived at a bank covered in Biscutella, the larval host of Provence Orange Tip.
+Stop 5a and 5b.
+Two brief roadside stops were made for orchid species and from there we arrived at a bank covered in Biscutella, the larval host of Provence Orange Tip.
 The butterflies weren't seen but we were treated to fly-bys of Berger's Clouded Yellows and a number of Whites.
 Berger's were becoming easy to spot with their light custard colours, looking very different to the familiar Clouded Yellow.
 It was a good place to linger and soon turned into something much better, as Mike latched onto a flying Camberwell Beauty and the shout went up.
-Our little troupe of naturalists spent a good 20 minutes photographing this wonderful insect.
-At first it perched in an Oak, and after a while flew onto the rock face where it posed for photos.
+Our little troupe of naturalists stopped for at least 20 minutes photographing this wonderful insect.
+At first it perched in an Oak and after a while flew onto the rock face where it posed for photos.
 It was the first of three seen on the trip.

 Stop 6.
-By 1.15pm we decided to stop for lunch at a lay-by.
-The thermometer was reading 21°C with 36% relative humidity.
-There were a few male Brimstones flying up and down the road, and Julian found some Common Buckthorn (its larval host plant) growing from the rocks.
+At 1.15pm we pulled into a lay-by for lunch.
+The thermometer was reading 21°C and so it was feeling rather pleasant.
+There were a few male Brimstones flying up and down the road and Julian found some Common Buckthorn - their larval host - growing from the rocks.
 Rosemary noticed Provençal Short-tailed Blues mating in the sward (the second pairing we'd seen), and most of us managed to photograph these.
 Julian also found False Heath Fritillary nectaring on the roadside flowers growing from the steep cliff faces.
-Other butterflies seen included three better known species, namely Orange Tip, Wall and Large Skipper, the latter being found and photographed by Jim.
+Other butterflies seen included three better known species, namely Orange Tip, Wall and a Large Skipper, the latter being found and photographed by Jim.

 Stop 7.
-After lunch we moved off, Julian reminding us to keep a look out for Provence Orange Tip.
-At another 'quick' roadside stop, Yiannis called out.
-Thinking he'd found the target butterfly, we hurried to him and discovered that his emotions had been stirred by Military Orchid!
+After lunch we continued on our way still searching for Provence Orange Tip.
+A yellow shape floated past while we were driving so we stopped and very soon Yiannis yelled out.
+Thinking he'd found the butterfly, we hurried to him and discovered that his emotions had been stirred by Military Orchid!
 This was a great find and plenty of photos were taken.
-Whilst all this was going on, Nick and others remained quietly by the vehicles having found our target Provence Orange Tip, perfectly camouflaged on Buckler Mustard!
+Whilst all this was going on, Nick and others remained quietly by the vehicles, having found Provence Orange Tip, quite still and perfectly camouflaged on Buckler Mustard!

 Stop 8.
-It was quite cloudy by the time we reached our track for butterflies but every now and then the sun shone long enough to lift the butterflies.
-These included Adonis Blue, Chequered Skipper (another super find by Nick) Berger's Clouded Yellow, Common and Chapman's Blue, False Heath Fritillary, Oberthur's Grizzled Skipper, mating Red Underwing Skippers, Olive Skipper, Large Wall Brown, Wood White, Small and Southern Small White, Small Blue and Osiris Blue.
-Provence Orange Tip was very much in evidence here as well, not in huge numbers, but with perhaps 4 or 5 individuals continuously flying up and down the track.
+It was quite cloudy by the time we reached a good track for butterflies but every now and then the sun shone enough to lift them.
+Those found included

+Adonis Blue, Chequered Skipper (another super find by Nick) Berger's Clouded Yellow, Common and Chapman's Blue, False Heath Fritillary, Oberthur's Grizzled Skipper, mating Red Underwing Skipper, Olive Skipper, Large Wall Brown, Wood White, Small and Southern Small White, Small Blue and Osiris Blue.
+Provence Orange Tip was very much in evidence as well, not in huge numbers, but with perhaps 4 or 5 individuals continuously flying up and down the track.
 At one point we stopped to watch a male chasing a female Orange Tip.
 Russell also managed to grab a photo of a nice female Provence Orange Tip.